frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 But He speaks to him pretty gently. "'Bring here your finger, and see my hands; bring here your hand, and put it into my side.
 Be not unbelieving, but believing'" (John 20:27).

 We see Our Lord\'s immense tolerance for all the weaknesses of the apostles.
 It is a continuing tolerance.
 But He draws spiritual strength from this.
-There are messages, there are lessons.
+There are messages, there are lessons for each one of us.

-For each one of us, He invites us to grow in faith.
+He invites us to grow in faith.
 We find that we are a bit like Thomas in some ways, or we are weak in our faith when there are new horizons being opened up in front of us.

-Or we see things like the current contradictions and we wonder what is happening.
+Or we see things like the current contradictions, and we wonder what is happening.
 We know *Omnia in bonum--*all things turn out for the good (Rom.
 8:28).

 God is doing wonderful things in souls.
-These days the concerns that we might have, or the questions, like Thomas's---we ask Our Lord to use this period for a great apostolic bonanza---a great spiritual bonanza in the world, in our corporate apostolic works, in everything that we are involved in, so that the graces may flow.
+These days the concerns that we might have, or the questions, like Thomas's---we ask Our Lord to use this period for a great apostolic bonanza, a great spiritual bonanza in the world, in our corporate apostolic works, in everything that we are involved in, so that the graces may flow.

 "Thomas answered and said, 'My Lord and my God!'"
 (John 20:28).

-We are not told that Thomas actually took his finger and put it into His side, and put his other finger into the hands of Our Lord.
+We are not told that Thomas actually took his finger and put it into His side and put his other finger into the hands of Our Lord.
 We are just told that Our Lord showed him, or invited him, and that was enough.

 The scales fell from his eyes, and he covers this immense distance, a 180-degree change from such a defiant assertion of his lack of faith to a profound lack of faith expressed in those few words, "My Lord and my God."

 Lord, help me to make little acts of faith from time to time, to say to you those words of Thomas, possibly, particularly at the moment of the Consecration.

 Increase my faith.
 Increase my hope.
 Increase my love.
-Help me to change on the inside, to grow to be a greater apostle of faith, to launch out into the deep a little more, until it\'s monumental.
+Help me to change on the inside, to grow to be a greater apostle of faith, to "launch out into the deep" (Luke 5:4) a little more, until it\'s monumental.
 Assertion now of faith, and coming from where he has come from, it\'s even greater.

 In this short passage, Our Lord invites the whole world to follow the pathway of Thomas to find that faith.

 "Jesus said to him, 'Because you have seen me, you have believed.
 Blessed are those who have not seen and yet have believed'" (John 20:29).

-Our Lord talks about the blessedness of all those who are to come in future generations, which includes us.
-"Blessed are those who have not seen and yet have believed."
+Our Lord talks about the blessedness of all those who are to come in future generations, which includes us: "Blessed are those who have not seen and yet have believed."

 Lord, help me to be a person of greater faith; to grow in that faith day by day, to have great confidence in the infusion of grace and faith that comes into my soul every time I receive the sacraments.